Stamatis-Ilias/PLAsTiCC-Astronomical-Classification/README.md

 ## Data Analysis and Study

 The data was divided into two sets.
-One for the **timeseries data** of each star, that contained the *Julian Dates, the flux and the corresponding passband* of each observation, while also having the *flux error* of the observation and a *detected* value that was equal to 1 if the object's brightness is significantly different at the 3-sigma level relative to the reference template.
+One for the **timeseries data** of each object, that contained the *Julian Dates, the flux and the corresponding passband* of each observation, while also having the *flux error* of the observation and a *detected* value that was equal to 1 if the object's brightness is significantly different at the 3-sigma level relative to the reference template.